Real Estate Commission Calculator

 California Real Estate Commission

 The real estate market in California is one of the most active in the country.
 With properties in some of the highest price ranges, the real estate commission in California ranges from 4% to 7% for properties less than $1 Million in value and from 4% to 6% for higher-valued properties.
 The overall standard commission is 6%.

 In California, dual agency is permitted if both parties, the buyer and the seller, are aware of the dual agency and consent to it.

-The real estate commission that agents charge in Florida generally ranges from 5% to 7%.
+The real estate commission in Florida generally ranges from 5% to 7%.
 The average commission in Florida for 2020 was approximately 5.5%, close to the national average.
-This average means that there are fewer agents who charge on the upper end of the commission rate range.
+This average means fewer agents charge on the upper end of the commission rate range.

 In Florida, dual agency is illegal.
 Therefore, one agent cannot represent both the seller’s side and the buyer’s side.